AndreasGerken/GoRandom/README.md

 There are two options for the python script:
 ```
 -s, --stones_per_player : Number of random stones per player, default = 10
--f, --field_size: Field size, for the standard sizes (9, 13, 19), the
+-b, --board_size: Field size, for the standard sizes (9, 13, 19), the
                       star points are shown, default = 19
+-border, --place_border_stones: By default, no stones will be placed on the border.
+Setting this option allows it.

 ```
-Example for 5 stones each on a 13x13 board:
+Example for 5 stones each on a 13x13 board with border stones:
 ```
-python go_random.py -s 5 -f 13
+python go_random.py -s 5 -b 13 -border

 . . . . . . . . . . . . .
 . . .
 W . . . . . . . . .